 7. Other business.

-8. Also at the same meeting, the Commission took note of its schedule of meetings for the session (A/CN.10/2023/CRP.1) and decided to conclude its substantive session of 2023 on 20 April.
+5. Also at its 383rd meeting, the Commission took note of its schedule of meetings for the session (A/CN.10/2023/CRP.1) and decided to conclude its substantive session of 2023 on 20 April.

-9. The Commission held its substantive session of 2023 at United Nations Headquarters from 3 to 20 April.
-In the course of its session, the Commission held five plenary meetings.
+6. The Commission held its substantive session of 2023 at United Nations Headquarters from 3 to 20 April.
+In the course of its session, the Commission held five plenary meetings (see A/CN.10/PV.384–387 and A/CN.10/PV.389).
 The Disarmament and Peace Affairs Branch, Department for General Assembly and Conference Management, served as the secretariat of the Commission, and the Office for Disarmament Affairs represented the substantive secretariat.

-10. During the session, the Bureau of the commission was constituted as follows:
+7. During the session, the Bureau of the Commission was constituted as follows:

 Chair: